NEED TO APPLY?

 You are only able to receive SSDI and SSI benefits if you have been or are expected to be unable to work for more than one year.
 Injuries that will heal in under a year are not payable under the SSA system.
 Therefore, under Social Security rules, if you are unable to work because of a physical or mental condition for one year, then you deserve SSDI and SSI benefits.

 Our law firm has over 30 years of legal experience winning benefits for our clients.
 We can help you file your application for SSD benefits.
 If you hire us, then you won’t pay an attorney fee until we win your benefits.
-Learn more here about attorney fees in SSD cases.
+If we don’t win your benefits, then you never pay an attorney fee.
+Learn about attorney fees in SSD cases.

 WHEN WILL THE SSA GRANT YOU SSD BENEFITS?

-The SSA will grant you SSD and SSI benefits if:
+The SSA will grant you SSDI and SSI benefits if:

-• Additionally, for SSD benefits, workers over the age of 30 must have worked at least 20 work credits within the ten year period prior to filing for benefits.
+- Additionally, for SSD benefits, workers over the age of 30 must have worked at least 20 work credits within the ten year period prior to filing for benefits.
 The SSA often calls this rule the “20/40 rule.”
-Find out more here about how the SSA defines work and substantial gainful activity.
+Find out how the SSA defines work and substantial gainful activity.

-• Please note that if you do not have enough work credits to qualify for SSD benefits, then you can apply for SSI benefits.
+- Please note that if you do not have enough work credits to qualify for SSDI benefits, then you can apply for SSI benefits.
 However, we cannot fix the problem of you not having enough work credits.
 The only way to fix that problem is for you to go back to work.

 SUPPLEMENTAL SECURITY INCOME BENEFITS

-Supplemental Security Income benefits (SSI) are different from Social Security Disability benefits.
+Supplemental Security Income benefits (SSI) are different from SSDI benefits.
 SSI benefits are a monthly payment of benefits that are added onto to a low monthly SSD benefit.

-SSI is also for people who have not worked enough to be covered under the quarters of coverage rule to obtain SSD benefits.
-Likewise, it is for those who have never worked.
-Also, SSI is for children.
+SSI benefits are also a benefits for those who do not have enough work credits to obtain SSDI benefits.
+Likewise, the benefits are for those who have never worked.
+Also, SSI benefits is for children who have a severe medical condition.

 WE CAN HELP YOU APPLY FOR SSDI & SSI BENEFITS

-If you have a severe illness that is going to keep your from working for over a year, then you may be able to get monthly payments called SSD benefits.
+If you have a severe illness that keeps you from working for over a year, then you may be able to get monthly SSDI benefits.
 This is also true if you have a medical illness that is going to result in death.
 If you can no longer work, then you need to apply for benefits.

 You may not know how to do that.
 Fortunately, we do.
 We have spent over 30 years helping clients apply for and win SSD benefits.
 During that time, we have won over 20,000 SSD and SSI cases.

 Applying for benefits with our help is simple.
-We will help you file your application for benefits online at the Social Security website.
-If you receive SSD benefits, then within 24 months of your onset date of disability, you will also receive Medicare benefits.
-Medicare benefits are a form of health insurance that pays for your medical bills.
-Find out more about Medicare benefits.
+We will help you file your application for benefits on the Social Security website.
+If you receive SSDI benefits, then within 24 months of your onset date of disability, you can get Medicare benefits.
+Medicare benefits are a form of health insurance that pays your medical bills.
+Find out about Medicare benefits.

-Make sure to apply for SSD and SSI benefits as soon as you know that you are not going to return to work due to your medical condition.
+Make sure to apply for SSD and SSI benefits as soon as you know you are not going to return to work.
 SSI benefits only pay out from the date of your application.
 Additionally, you cannot win benefits if your medical conditions became severe after your date last insured.
-Read here, if you need to learn more about the date last insured.
+Learn about your date last insured.

-With SSD benefits, you can receive past due benefits one year prior to the date of your application.
+With SSDI benefits, you can receive past due benefits one year prior to the date of your application, as long as you were not working.
 The opposite is true with SSI benefits.
 SSI benefits begin the day you apply and they do not go back prior to that date.
-If you do not apply quickly, you are losing benefits.
-Learn more about past due SSDI benefits.
+Therefore, if you do not apply quickly, you are losing benefits.
+Learn about past due SSDI benefits.

 DO YOU NEED TO APPLY FOR PRESUMPTIVE BENEFITS?